pic

 Tuples for Assignments

-Tuples are particularly useful for simultaneously assigning values to multiple variables.
-This is achieved by placing a tuple on the left-hand side of = and a collection on the right-hand side (either another tuple or a vector).
-The following examples demonstrate both options.
+Tuples can be used to assign values to multiple variables at once.
+This operation is commonly referred to as unpacking or destructuring.
+It's accomplished by placing a tuple on the left-hand side of = and a collection on the right-hand side, which may be either another tuple or a vector.

 (x,y) = (4,5)